ibexa/documentation-developer/docs/api/extending_the_rest_api.md

 # Extending the REST API

-The eZ Platform REST API comes with a framework that makes it quite easy to extend the API for your own needs.
+The eZ Platform REST API comes with a framework that makes it easy to extend the API for your own needs.

 ## Requirements